speveril/cozy/readme.md

     - I think this means "shipping" compiled .js blobs of previous versions along with the engine, and having the player select the right one
     - This is irrelevant for exported games; they'll be packaged with the version they were used to create it
 - Split config.json into necessary game setup vs. player configuration
+    - Bake non-player config into game setup on export, leave config as only player config
 - Release stuff
     - Check for existence of .engine/src and do not do core watch or compiles if it doesn't
     - Ship without .engine/src directory